riboflavin/test-framer-sync/compare/notionmeetingrecorder-vs-tldv.md

 ## FAQs
 • Would Notion Meeting Recorder work for in-person meetings?
 What about TLDV?
 Yes, Notion Meeting Recorder works for in-person meetings by using your device's microphone.
 It can capture face-to-face discussions when you set your phone or laptop in a conference room.
-TLDV is not designed for in-person meetings according to the context.

 • What about meeting bots?
 Does either of these tools require a meeting bot?
 Notion Meeting Recorder doesn't require a meeting bot - it records audio locally from your computer using system output and microphone input directly.
-TLDV uses AI agents for recording, note-taking, and CRM logging, but there's no specific mention of requiring a meeting bot in the context.

-• What do users say about the quality of transcriptions?
-For Notion Meeting Recorder, there are no specific user comments about transcription quality in the provided context.
-For TLDV, users praise its "accurate transcriptions" as one of the pros mentioned in user reviews.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.